soolar/hexchat-textreplace/README.md

 Place lua.so from HexChat Lua Interface and textreplace.lua from this repository in `~/.config/hexchat/addons` on Linux, or `%APPDATA%\HexChat\addons` on Windows.

 ## Commands
+### `/textrep <input> <output>`
+Sets input to be replaced by output whenever it shows up in a message.
+Input is limited to one word in this command, but output can be however long you want.

 ### `/textrepinput <text>`
 Sets the current input text to the provided text.
 This text can be any arbitrary amount of text, including multiple words.
 Whenever this text shows up in almost any message, it will be replaced with whatever output you then specify with `/textrepoutput`.